ibm-cloud-docs/sell/service-platform.md

 You’re required to automate hourly usage submission by using metering service API if you offer a metered plan.

-For more information on metering, see [Metering integration](/docs/sell?topic=sell-meteringintera#meteringintera).
-For more information on submitting metered usage, see [Submitting usage for metered plans](/docs/sell?topic=sell-submitusage#submitusage).
+For more information on metering, see [Metering integration](/docs/sell?topic=sell-service-metering-integration).
+For more information about submitting metered usage, see [Submitting usage for metered plans](/docs/sell?topic=sell-service-add-metrics#submit-usage).

 ## Provisioning scenario: Pulling it all together
 {: #provision2}